×

 • Local currency at constant prices > Aggregate indicators > GDP per capita > Constant LCU: GDP per capita is gross domestic product divided by midyear population.
 GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant local currency.

-• Local currency at constant prices > Other items > Gross national income > Constant LCU: Gross national income is derived as the sum of GNP and the terms of trade adjustment.
+• Local currency at constant prices > Other items > Exports as a capacity to import > Consta: Exports as a capacity to import equals the current price value of exports of goods and services deflated by the import price index.
 Data are in constant local currency.

-• Local currency at constant prices > Value added > Manufacturing > Value added > Constant LC: Manufacturing refers to industries belonging to ISIC divisions 15-37.
+• Local currency at current prices > Value added > Agriculture > Value added > Current LCU: Agriculture corresponds to ISIC divisions 1-5 and includes forestry, hunting, and fishing, as well as cultivation of crops and livestock production.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
-Data are in constant local currency."
+Data are in current local currency."

 • Shares of GDP and other > Gross savings > % of GNI: Gross savings are calculated as gross national income less total consumption, plus net transfers."